zolex/vom/docs/VOM.md

 If the data is a string consisting of multiple values, you can use regexp extractors to read the properties into your model.

-On the `VOM\Model` attribute the regexp extractor should have named subpattern matching the model's property names.
+On the `VOM\Model` attribute the regexp extractor should have named subpattern matching the property accessors.

 ```php
 use Zolex\VOM\Mapping as VOM;